Greylock’s Reid Hoffman and Sarah Guo to talk fundraising at Early Stage SF 2020 – TechCrunch

-Early Stage SF is around the corner, and we are more than excited for this brand new event.
+Early Stage SF is around the corner, on April 28 in San Francisco, and we are more than excited for this brand new event.
 The intimate gathering of founders, VCs, operators and tech industry experts is all about giving founders the tools they need to find success, no matter the challenge ahead of them.

 Struggling to understand the legal aspects of running a company, like negotiating cap tables or hiring international talent?
 We’ve got breakout sessions for that.
 Wondering how to go about fundraising, from getting your first yes to identifying the right investors to planning the timeline for your fundraise sprint?
 We’ve got breakout sessions for that.
 Growth marketing?
 PR/Media?
 Building a tech stack?
 Recruiting?